Ethiopia charges prominent opposition figure with terrorism

-Jawar, a media mogul-turned-politician, has huge support among youth in the Oromia region and returned to Ethiopia after Abiy came to power and urged exiles to come home amid sweeping political reforms that led to him receiving the Nobel Peace Prize.
+Jawar, a media mogul-turned-politician, has huge support among youth in the Oromia region and returned to Ethiopia after Abiy took office and urged exiles to come home amid sweeping political reforms that led to him receiving the Nobel Peace Prize last year.

 The Oromo make up Ethiopia’s largest ethnic group but had never held the country’s top post until they helped bring Abiy to power.
 Now ethnic tensions and intercommunal violence are posing a growing challenge to his reforms.

-Jawar has been fiercely critical of the Ethiopian leader over the postponement of the general election once planned for August because of the coronavirus pandemic.
+Jawar has become fiercely critical of the Ethiopian leader, most recently over the postponement of the general election once planned for August because of the coronavirus pandemic.
 The government’s mandate expires late next month, and a new election date has not been set.

-Jawar has been detained since the July unrest.
+Jawar has been detained since he and several thousand people were arrested during the July violence.
 His lawyers have repeatedly asserted he was locked up because of his political views and have called for his release.

+His lawyer Tuli Bayissa told The Associated Press that the charges astonished the legal team, and he couldn’t comment on them because he found out only by reading the official announcement on social media.

+“This is unethical.
+I haven’t heard anything like this,” he said.
+He expects to receive details at Monday’s court appearance.

 Human rights groups have warned that such arrests show that Abiy’s political reforms are slipping.

-Youth in Oromia have staged a number of recent protests calling for the release of political prisoners, including one in late August that left “scores” of people dead, according to the Ethiopian Human Rights Commission and witnesses who spoke to The Associated Press.
+Youth in Oromia have staged a number of recent protests calling for the release of political prisoners, including one in late August that left “scores” of people dead, according to the Ethiopian Human Rights Commission and witnesses who spoke to the AP.

 Abiy in a opinion piece published this week in The Economist wrote that “individuals and groups, disaffected by the transformations taking place, are using everything at their disposal to derail them.
 They are harvesting the seeds of inter-ethnic and inter-religious division and hatred.”
 He rejected “dangerous demagogues.”